bluecapesecurity/PWF/README.md

 *VirtualBox memory acquisition*
   - Open your terminal (Mac/Linux) or cmd (Windows) to run *vboxmanage* (in Windows it is located under C:\Program Files\Oracle\VirtualBox)
-  - Identify the VM's UUID: *vboxmanage list vms*
+  - Identify the VM's UUID: `vboxmanage list vms`
-  - Create a snapshot of the VM's memory: vboxmanage debugvm <UUID> dumpvmcore --filename win10.raw
+  - Create a snapshot of the VM's memory: `vboxmanage debugvm <VM_UUID> dumpvmcore --filename win10-mem.raw`

 4) Take an image of the VM disk
   - Unpause / Resume the VM